 Ask any Christian parent and they will tell you - raising godly children in today's society is not easy!
-In fact, it seems like there are more temptations to protect your children from than ever before.
+In fact, it seems like there are more temptations than ever before to protect your children from.

-One of the most effective ways to train up your kids is to sit down and talk to them about God.
-To tell them about God’s love for them, and the plan for their lives that he laid out in the Bible.
+One of the most effective ways to train up your kids is to sit down and talk to them about God--tell them about God’s love for them, and the plan for their lives that he laid out in the Bible.

 Designing a family Bible study routine can sound a bit intimidating at first.
 But, here are some real world reasons for taking time out to sit down as a family and talk about the Bible.

 The "Whys" of Family Bible StudyIt opens the door for you to share your faith with your kids.

 Most Christian kids hear more about Christ from their pastors and youth group leaders than they do from their parents – but they trust you the most.
 That is why, when you sit down and share your heart with your kids, it really brings God’s Word home (pun intended).

 When you designate a special time for family Bible study, it shows your children that you put a priority on God’s Word, and on their spiritual growth.
 As they watch you share your love for the Lord, it also gives you a chance to model what a healthy relationship with God looks like.